solliancenet/azure-synapse-analytics-workshop-400/day-03/lab08-monitoring.md

       ,MEMBERNAME = 'asa.sql.workload01',IMPORTANCE = High);
     ```

-10. Select **Run** from the toolbar menu to execute the SQL command.
+11. Select **Run** from the toolbar menu to execute the SQL command.

-11. Let's flood the system again with queries and see what happens this time for `asa.sql.workload01` and `asa.sql.workload02` queries.
-To do this, we'll run an Azure Synapse Pipeline which triggers queries. **Select** the `Integrate` hub, **run** the **Lab 08 - Execute Data Analyst and CEO Queries** Pipeline, which will run / trigger the `asa.sql.workload01` and `asa.sql.workload02` queries.
+12. Let's flood the system again with queries and see what happens this time for `asa.sql.workload01` and `asa.sql.workload02` queries.
+To do this, we'll run an Azure Synapse Pipeline which triggers queries. **Select** the `Integrate` hub, **run** the **Lab 08 - Execute Data Analyst and CEO Queries** Pipeline, which will run / trigger the `asa.sql.workload01` and `asa.sql.workload02` queries. **Please let this run for 30 seconds to one minute, then cancel recursively just as you have done before.**

-12. In the query window, replace the script with the following to see what happens to the `asa.sql.workload01` queries this time:
+13. In the query window, replace the script with the following to see what happens to the `asa.sql.workload01` queries this time:

     ```sql
     SELECT s.login_name, r.[Status], r.Importance, submit_time, start_time ,s.session_id FROM sys.dm_pdw_exec_sessions s